27 Traditional Purim Food Ideas for 2026

 26. Pear Galette

-If you are new to baking, you can swap the cornmeal dough for store-bought pie dough and whip up a show-stopping dessert in no time.
 Adding a galette to your Purim food spread is an easy and delicious way to elevate your festive table.
-Pair it with a scoop of vanilla ice cream for maximum pleasure.
+Pair it with a scoop of vanilla ice cream for maximum indulgence.

 Recipe Steps: 14